Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

  	}
 ```

-## Passing an AsyncFutureListener with Java 8 lambda syntax:
+## Passing an AsyncFutureListener with Java 8 Lambda Syntax

 ```java